Governing Bodies of the Purchasing System

 Purchases under $10,000 may be completed by the individual departments selecting the vendor and placing a purchase order to go to the approval process, without the requirement of obtaining competitive quotes.

-Purchases of $10,000 - $100,000 require three competitive written quotes to be forwarded to the Purchasing department prior to creating a purchase order and completing the order.
-Exceptions would be for personal service contracts or public improvement projects.
+Purchases of $10,000 but less than $150,000 require three competitive written quotes to be forwarded to the Purchasing department prior to creating a Purchase Order and completing the transaction.
+Exceptions may include Personal Services Contracts or public improvement projects.

 Informal Bids and Quotes